Making New Friends: 24 Skills & Activities for Kids (2026)

 2. What is the first step in teaching a child about making new friends?

-A great first step is to focus on conversation starters.
-Practice simple, friendly greetings and questions at home, like “Hi, my name is Alex, what’s yours?” or “That game looks fun, can I play too?”
-Mastering this initial step can build the confidence needed to approach others.
+A great first step is to focus on body language and conversation starters.
+Teach kids to smile and look approachable, then practice simple greetings and questions at home, like "Hi, my name is Alex, what's yours?" or "That game looks fun, can I play too?"
+Mastering these initial steps can build the confidence needed to approach others.

 3. How can I help my shy child make friends?